 During the 2015-2016 the Charter School received proceeds from bonds issued under the California School Finance Authority Charter School Revenue Bonds Series 2016A.
 The proceeds were for the education facilities under Ocean Charter School.
 The Charter School recorded this as a loan in the amount of \$18,500,000 with a maturity date of January 2019.
 The loan is scheduled to be paid over a three-year period.
 It is anticipated that this loan will be repaid from future proceeds of a State grant for facilities.
-As of June 30, 2017, the remaining balance was \$18,500,000.
+The bonds were repaid from the proceeds of the Proposition 1D grant.
+As of June 30, 2018, no remaining balance was noted.